Growth Hacking :

 I shared Hubspot’s article and added a call-to-action, inviting readers to get in touch with me if they’d like a beautiful website built for their own business.

-The tool is very helpful for getting segmented leads from any blog articles that you share.
+The tool is very useful for getting segmented leads from any blog articles that you share.

 The call-to-action will appear ONLY if the prospects click the link YOU’VE shared.
 It won’t be visible to people who have landed on the page from other sources.